Khvalynsk culture: Artifacts

 There is also plenty of evidence of personal jewelry: beads of shell, stone and animal teeth, bracelets of stone or bone, pendants of boar tusk.
 The animals whose teeth came to decorate the putative Indo-Europeans are boar, bear, wolf, deer and others.
 Some of these teeth must have been difficult to acquire, a labor perhaps that led to a value being placed upon them.
 Whether they were money is not known.

 The hard goods leave no record of any great richness.
 There is some evidence that wealth may have consisted of perishable goods.
 In fact, in many similar cultures of later times, wealth was reckoned in livestock.
 A recent study of the surface of the pottery (also of many cultures), which recorded contact with perishable material while the clay was wet, indicates contact with cords and embroidered woven cloth, which the investigators suggest were used to decorate the pot.

-Physical type

-According to past anthropological terminology and early examination of the Khvalynsk people's physical remains, the Khvalynsk people were of "Proto-Europoid or Europoid" appearance.
-A similar physical type has been found among the Sredny Stog culture and the Yamnaya culture.
-The Khvalynsk people however, possessed some physical differences from the Sredny Stog and Yamnaya.
-The people of the Dnieper-Donets culture further west on the other hand, were even more "powerfully built" than the Yamnaya.
-(Note: "[M]assive broad-faced proto-Europoid type is a trait of post-Mariupol' cultures, Sredniy Stog, as well as the Pit-grave culture of the Dnieper's left bank, the Donets, and Don.
-The features of this type are somewhat moderated in the western part of the steppe...
-All the anthropological types of the Pit-grave culture population have indigenous roots...
-The heir of the Neolithic Dnieper-Donets and Sredniy Stog cultures was the Pit-grave culture.
-Its population possessed distinct Europoid features, was tall, with massive skulls.
-The second component were the descendants of those buried in the Eneolithic cemetery of Khvalynsk.
-They are less robust.")